Day of Surgery

 For many of our bariatric surgery clients, the long-anticipated day of surgery is an exciting end to a long wait.
 It’s often referred to by postsurgical clients as their “birthday,” because of the life-changing transformation that follows.

 Preparing for the day of bariatric surgery is like preparing for many other surgeries.
-Dr. Umbach will have specific instructions for you to follow some of which include the following:
+You will be given detailed instructions during our pre-op class prior to your procedure.

 At Your Arrival